We have just carried out the preliminary adjustments of the development of the image.

 Smart Lighting has equalized the image according to technical constraints.
 It is now necessary to give it the desired character.First treat the subject of the photo and the important elements as well as possible, then return to the secondary details after having lowered all the corrections in the “Basic Tools” palette.

-Depending on demanding shooting conditions, it is sometimes useful to play with Exposure Compensation to assess recovery potential.
+On photos with complex shooting conditions, it is sometimes useful to play with Exposure Compensation to assess recovery potential.
 The sky and the bright areas are the delicate regions that can be irreparably damaged during the shooting.
 On the other hand, the resources of the raw file are impressive for finding material in the shadows.

 Keep an eye on the histogram to understand the behavior of the software with this image (it should change shape quickly).
 Then bring the Exposure Compensation slider back to the initial choice that suits the image using the PhotoLab correction history.